-Manage database objects in any of the sections below.
+Manage database objects under any of the sections.
 The most interesting one is probably Weblate translations, where you can manage translatable projects, see Project configuration and Component configuration.

-Weblate languages holds language definitions, expained further in Language definitions.
+Weblate languages holds language definitions, explained further in Language definitions.

 Adding a project